Heimdall-Industries/sa-score-pitstop/README.md

 #### 1 -- You need your own API key.

 Figment.io provides free API service for Solana ecosystem apps.
 It's a generous free tier (10 requests per second, and 3 million requests per month)   The first time you run this app, it will tell you to go get an API key from Figment.io.

-In the original version, a key for **The Club**'s endpoint is provided.
+In the original version, **The Club** provided an API endpoint.
+This version assumes that you set up your own (free) endpoint.

 ![API Key](https://github.com/mattsahr/sa-score-pitstop/blob/main/src/assets/images/screencap-sa-score-pitstop-need-api-key.png?raw=true "API Key")

 #### 2 -- This fork does less.

 The original app has functions for buying resources when you run out.
 This version just links to the regular <a href="https://play.staratlas.com/market/">Star Atlas Marketplace</a> for purposes of buying more ammo/fuel/food/tools.

 The reason for this is again related to the API endpoint.
 The free tier of API access just doesn't cut it.
-While 10 requests per second and 3 million requests per month is plenty generous, the limits get a bit taxed when you start, like, doing significant stuff.
-It's easy to overlook just how **chatty** solana data and contracts are.
+While 10 requests per second and 3 million requests per month is plenty generous for a free tier, the limits get a bit taxed when you start, like, doing significant stuff.
+It's easy to overlook just how **chatty** Solana data and contracts are.
 Getting the resource-buy functions to be reliable basically requires a higher tier (paid tier) of API access from Figment.io.

 **PROBABLY POSSIBLE**

-Hooking up buy buttons for ammo/fuel/food/tools is probably achievable.
-But I couldn't get it to work reliably.
-And I think the limited scope (just resupply and claim Atlas buttons) is still worthwhile on its own.
+Hooking up buy buttons for ammo/fuel/food/tools in a reliable way is probably achievable.
+But I couldn't get it to work with any consistency.
+And I think the limited scope provided here (just resupply and claim Atlas buttons) is still worthwhile on its own.

 #### 3 -- This fork hosts images